Majed187/Question-node/Readme.md

 # Node-Question

-## small project to add and update delete from json file
+## small project to get, add, update and delete data from json file

 ## How to start